BenGOsborn/Markotplace/README.md

 -   How do I set up customers for future payments too ? - https://stripe.com/docs/payments/save-during-payment (default payment source on card ?)
 -   Make sure that Docker CANNOT build from an existing image (Im probably just going to do a basic regex check on all of the loading statements)
 -   \*\*\*\* Use the octokit/core.js INSTEAD of the regular requests via axios (REMOVE AXIOS)
+-   Move some common functions into their own library and misc utils file

 -   Find a way to have the same repo accross different apps ? (maybe when we register a webhook, the ID of the hook will be returned to us on creation AND when a webhook is sent for identification) (this would remove the unique problem)
 -   Add the branch option to the app